ePages-de/epages-devportal/_posts/2018/2018-04-12-does-everybody-in-the-company-know-what-ux-is-about.md

 ## Hand on heart

 From what I learnt during the talk with our UX ladies, I doubt that everybody in the company knows, what UX is about.

-They definitely got me interested.
+Our UX Managers definitely got **me** interested.
 And I want to know more about user experience.
+About their daily working routine.
+And which tools they work with.
+I will share it with you.
+Soon.
 Stay tuned.